loda-lang/loda-lang.github.io/install.markdown

 Before installing LODA, you need to install [Git for Windows](https://git-scm.com/download/win).
 This is needed because LODA manages its programs repository using Git.
 Please download and install it.
 After that you can install LODA as follows.

-Click on the start menu and type **Command Prompt**.
-Open the prompt and execute the following commands:
+Click on the start menu and type **Git CMD**.
+Open this app and execute the following commands (you can use copy & paste):

 ```
 md %USERPROFILE%\loda\bin